 Edits and changes will be a problem, especially if you jack up the price too high, but maybe that can fit into your business plan some how.
 For example, if only 30% of jobs request an edit or redo, then you may be able to sell writing services at a decent price.

-Quality of writing will depend heavily on the writer, so be sure to take care when you choose who you work with.
+Quality of writing on Fiverr will depend heavily on the writer, so be sure to take care when you choose who you work with.

 Other Types Of Jobs To Outsource